 Setting up an event with different floor languages

 When setting up the Translate@Home event, make sure to select

 Original as the default language.
-This way, the video player will contain the ‘Original’ language (floor audio) followed by the list of available languages.
+This way, the video player will contain the ‘Original’ language (floor audio) as the default language, followed by the translated languages.

-If there are different languages being spoken in the floor audio and an interpreter doesn’t understand all of them, she can use the interpreter relay feature.
+If there are many different languages being spoken in the floor audio and an interpreter doesn’t understand all of them, she can use the interpreter relay feature.
 At any time, an interpreter can select one of the other language rooms via the ‘Interpreter Relay’ dropdown button.
-When she does this, the interpreter will hear the audio from this language room instead of the floor audio.
-Since there is no latency, she can hear what (unmuted) interpreters are saying at the same moment and use this as the source for her own translation.
+When she does this, the interpreter will hear the translation from this language room instead of the floor audio.
+Since interpreter relay comes without latency, she can hear the other interpreter in real time and use his translation as the source for her own translation.

 For example, when someone starts speaking French during a predominantly English meeting, the Japanese interpreter can select ‘English’ from the Interpreter Relay dropdown.
 This way, she will hear the translation from the English interpreter (instead of the floor audio) and can continue to translate from English into Japanese.